-11.15.19 Employee Background Checks
+11.11.19 Employee Background Checks

-The College shall comply with the provisions of the Illinois Campus Security Enhancement Act of 2008.
+The College shall comply with the provisions of the Illinois Campus Security Act.
 The College shall require criminal background investigations prior to the employment of regular full-time and part-time employees and other employees as determined by the College.
-Each applicant for regular full- time or part-time employment shall authorize the College to initiate a criminal background investigation as a pre-condition of employment.
+Each applicant for regular full-time or part-time employment shall authorize the College to initiate a criminal background investigation as a pre-condition of employment.

-11.15.21 Family and Medical Leave Policy
+11.11.21 Family and Medical Leave Policy